Easy Hoogle usage from bash

 Hoogle is Google for searching of Haskell functions.
 You could ask it for function name or its signature.
-There is available command hoogle
+There is available command hoogle, which could be installed using stack:

 $ stack install hoogle